pastelnetwork/gonode/README.md

 1. Any time you get back an error object from a function built into Go or a 3rd party library, immediately wrap it with `errros.New` or `errros.Errorf`.
 This gives us a stacktrace as close to the source as possible.
 1. If you need to get back the underlying error, you can use the `errors.Unwrap` function.

+Wrap the error object from a function built into Go:

 ``` go
 import "github.com/pastelnetwork/go-commons/errors"